 Panini’s partnership with the Premier League gives the company image rights to the league’s players to feature in its trading cards collection.

-PREMIER LEAGUE’S OFFICIAL UK BROADCAST PARTNERS
+OFFICIAL UK BROADCAST PARTNERS

 Unlike in India, where Star Sports holds rights to broadcast each and every Premier League match via the league’s in-house Worldwide feed (Premier League Productions), broadcasting in the UK works differently.

 Instead, Premier League fixtures are spread across major British broadcasters throughout the season.
-Apart from that, companion shows such as BBC’s Match of the Day are also a staple of football consumption amongst the British people.
+Apart from that, companion shows such as BBC’s Match of the Day are also a staple of football consumption among the British people.

 These are the major broadcasters that hold rights to show Premier League football within the UK: